TonyFlury/py-importjson/README.rst

     e.x = 3
     Value Error : x must be an even number

-The ``_constrain_<attr_name>`` method takes the ``value` as an argument (this is the attempted new value, not the current value, and must either return a value (which will be stored as the value of the attribute, or must raise an Exception (ValueError and TypeError are the norms)
+The ``_constrain_<attr_name>`` method takes the ``value`` as an argument (this is the attempted new value, not the current value, and must either return a value (which will be stored as the value of the attribute, or must raise an Exception (ValueError and TypeError are the norms)

-As shown in the example any extension should call the SubClass _constrain method first, as it is that method which applies all of the constrains defined in the JSON file - including any type checks.
-By allowing the subclass method to execute first, you can be sure that the value returned is the expected type (assuming that the JSON file constrains the type).
+As shown in the example any extension should call the ``<super class> _constrain method`` first, as it is that method which applies all of the constrains defined in the JSON file - including any type checks.
+By allowing the superclass method to execute first, you can be sure that the value returned is the expected type (assuming that the JSON file constrains the type).

 -------------------------------

 Notes and Comments
 ==================
 1. Instance data attributes are actually created with the name prefixed by a ``_``, thus marking the attribute as private.
 A read/write descriptor is then created with the name as given in the json file.
 2. If the json defines Instance data attribute with a default value which is a mutable type (list or dictionary), the initializer ensures that changes to the instance are not propagated to other instances.
-See [Common Python Gotchas](http://docs.python-guide.org/en/latest/writing/gotchas/) for a description of this issue.
+See `Common Python Gotchas <http://docs.python-guide.org/en/latest/writing/gotchas/>`_ for a description of this issue.
 There are no plans to allow this protection to be turned off.
 3. All strings are imported as Unicode - as can be seen from the ``__version__`` example above.
 4. The module works by creating a python code block which is then compiled into the module and made available to the application.
-That code block is available for information : <module>.__loader__.get_source(<module_name) - this is NOT the json file.
-The json file is available through the ``__file__`` module attribute, and the imported dictionary can be seen by inspecting ``__json__`` module attribute.
+That code block is available for information : ``<module>.__loader__.get_source(<module_name)`` - while the json file is available through the ``__file__`` module attribute, and the imported dictionary can be seen by inspecting ``__json__`` module attribute.
 Under normal circumstance it should not be necessary to use either the json dictionary or the generated code.

 Shortcomings
 ============